Fall & Spring starts Online Registration Form

 This program is designed for English-speaking nurses, advanced practice registered nurses, pharmacists, dietitians, and other healthcare practitioners who are interested in the concepts and best practices in diabetes management.

 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources, case studies to augment the learning process.
 These methods provide the participant with flexibility in completing assignments and interacting with the faculty.
 Each module has accompanying study guide(s) with questions (such as multiple choice, essay) for participants to submit to faculty.
 Interaction with faculty may occur as feedback to study guides, within discussion boards, or via email.
 The modules cover normal physiology, pathophysiology, patient assessment, diagnostic tests, diagnosis, lifestyle interventions, pharmacology and acute and chronic complications.

 No text is required for this program.

 This 10-week activity is offered two times a year.
-The deadline for registration is the Monday prior to the start date by 8 a.m.
-CDT.
+The deadline for registration is the Wednesday prior to the start date.